Adults

 Women’s Prayer and Fellowship Group

-This group will meet on Sunday mornings beginning at 8:30am for a time of focused prayer with all who are interested.
-At 8:50, after a brief break, there will be a time of fellowship and spiritual
+This group will meet on Sunday mornings for a time of focused prayer with all who are interested.
+There is a time of fellowship and spiritual